Tim-Abwao/eda-report/docs/source/quickstart.rst

 .. literalinclude:: examples.txt
    :lines: 145-150

-You can plot various statitsical graphs.
+You can plot various statistical graphs.
 See :ref:`plotting-examples`.